Graylog2/documentation/pages/streams/alerts.rst

       * ``stream_id`` ID of the stream
       * ``stream_name`` title of the stream
       * ``stream_description`` stream description
       * ``stream_url`` a string that contains the URL to the view the relevant messages for the alert.
-Make sure to set the :ref:`HTTP URL<script_alert_callback>` configuration parameter, as there is no default.
+Make sure to set the :ref:`HTTP URL<config_script_alert>` configuration parameter, as there is no default.

     Alert
      The check result object for this stream.